Disk I/O

 map_page(page_table, paddr, paddr, PAGE_R | PAGE_W | PAGE_X);

-The initialization process is detailed in the virtio specification:
+The initialization process is described in the spec as follows:

-- Set the DRIVER status bit: the guest OS knows how to drive the device.
+- The DRIVER status bit is set: we know how to drive the device.

-- Perform device-specific setup, including discovery of virtqueues for the device, optional per-bus setup, reading and possibly writing the device’s virtio configuration space, and population of virtqueues.
+- Device-specific setup, including reading the Device Feature Bits, discovery of virtqueues for the device, optional MSI-X setup, and reading and possibly writing the virtio configuration space.

 You might be overwhelmed by lengthy steps, but don't worry.
 A naive implementation is very simple: